boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 832 for NETCONF over the Simple Object Access Protocol (SOAP) {{?RFC4743}}, 4334 for NETCONF Call Home {{?RFC8071}}, and 6513 for NETCONF over Transport Layer Security (TLS) {{?RFC7589}}{{?I-D.ietf-netconf-over-tls13}}.

-However, three of these assignments are for protocols that are not deployed and were tagged as Historic ({{?RFC4743}} and {{?RFC4744}}).
-All these assignments are undesirable.
+However, three of these assignments (831, 832, and 833) are for protocols that are not deployed and were tagged as Historic ({{?RFC4743}} and {{?RFC4744}}).
+All these assignments are needed for deployment.

 This document de-assigns these unused port numbers.